 Thomas Müller

 Müller was called up to the Germany national team in 2010.
 At the 2010 FIFA World Cup, he scored five goals in six appearances as Germany finished in third place.
 He was named the Best Young Player of the tournament and won the Golden Boot as the tournament's top scorer.
 At the 2014 FIFA World Cup, he played a major role in helping the team win the trophy, as he scored five goals and received the Silver Ball as the tournament's second best player and the Silver Boot as the second top goalscorer.
 He was also named in the World Cup All-Star XI and in the Dream Team.
 He retired from international football after the UEFA Euro 2024.
-In 2020, Müller became the most decorated German footballer in history with 27 trophies, though that has since been surpassed by Toni Kroos.
+Müller is the most decorated German footballer in history with 34 trophies, along with Toni Kroos.
 Provided by Wikipedia

 1. 1